cosmic-api/teleport/python/docs/source/index.rst

     ...                "deadline": "2015-04-05T14:30"})
     True

-Of course, you cannot be missing a required field and each field's schema must be respected:
+Of course, you cannot omit a required field and each field's schema must be
+respected:

 .. code-block:: python